 While enjoying the beautiful backdrops, we noticed that almost every single clip of the video is a nice piece of photography.
 It is the combination of good composition, preset lighting, a directed expression, a bevy of colors, or (of course) a focal point.
 The photograph (the clip) is so mindfully spliced that our enjoyment is not just the story itself, we were going through a large collection of great photos, one after the other, with our familiar and favorite characters as subjects.
 How cool is that!
 Chinese has an old saying, ‘隔行如隔山’.
 One profession can be very different from the other.
 I had no idea how movie clips are so sophisticated and composed and how I adore the talents and expertise behind the scene!

-Below are some waterfall pictures that I took in our hike to Falls Creek and Copal Creek.
-Going through waterfall pictures is like having Popsicle in the hot summer day.
+It is surely a good change without nightly TV shows.
+I am back to my normal schedule and start to organize my photo library again.
+With my head so cluttered with weeks of treacherous plots, intense moments, and perpetual suspense, I feel waterfall images have soothing and cleansing effects.Below are some waterfall pictures that I took during our hike to Falls Creek and Copal Creek.
+Going through waterfall pictures is like having Popsicle on a hot summer day.
 White water just has that magic power.
 I used to Think Snow to cool myself down and now Think Waterfall to cleanse and refresh.